Posted by Pauline Guillen on 9/27/19 11:17 AM

 • Salary

-Asking about the salary is a (painful) question that you must absolutely address during the interview.
+Asking about the salary is a (painful) question that you must address during the interview.
 One, it gives you a better idea of the person and how they value themselves.
-And two, if the candidate is perfect for you, but well above your budget, it would be a shame to know it too late and have to start the hiring process all over again.
+And two, if the candidate is perfect for you, but well above your budget, it would be a shame to know it is too late and have to start the hiring process all over again.

 6. Call Their References